jaredboice/daniel-san/README.md

 const danielSan = {
     beginBalance: 1618.03,
     endBalance: null, // future end balance is stored here
-    dateStart: '2019-03-20', // always required
+    dateStart: '2019-03-20', // always required - inclusive
-    dateEnd: '2019-12-13', // required except when using the STANDARD_EVENT with a frequency of ONCE
+    dateEnd: '2019-12-13', // required except when using the STANDARD_EVENT with a frequency of ONCE - exclusive (events on this date are not included)
     rules: [
         { // rule 1
             name: 'monthly bitcoin investment',